harrietrc/loadimpact-docs/jekyll/_v4/test-scripting/examples.md

 ## Correlation
 In a load testing scenario, correlation means extracting one or more values from the response of one request and then reusing them in subsequent requests.
 Often times this could be getting a token or some sort of ID necessary to fulfill a sequence of steps in a user journey.

+The [browser recording]({{ site.baseurl }}{% link _v4/how-to-tutorials/how-to-do-browser-recording.md %}) will for example capture things like CSRF tokens, VIEWSTATES etc. from your session.
+This type of data is likely to no longer be valid when you run your test, meaning you'll need to handle the extraction of this data from the HTML/form to include it in subsequent requests.
+This issue is fairly common and can be handled with a little bit of scripting.

 ### Extracting values/tokens from JSON response
 {% include 4.0/scripting-examples/correlation-json-resp.md %}